©2020

 One day, he thought, it would be his parade that others would be watching.

-Krewe of Endymion parade, Mardi Gras, New Orleans - photo by Jules Richard
+Krewe of Endymion 2016 Mardi Gras - photo by Jules Richard

 However, several obstacles almost side tracked the dream.
 When he was unable to assemble enough members to form a krewe for the 1966 season, Ed thought about joining another new club that was organizing for that year.
 Stories circulated that the krewe of Pegasus would roll in Muniz's beloved Gentilly, possibly on Saturday night.
 But when Pegasus announced that its maiden voyage would be held on Tuesday evening, traveling on a different route, Muniz realized that his dream of a Saturday night parade would go unfulfilled-unless, that is, he personally did something about it.